-Even when we're splashing around at the lake in the summer or enjoying the beautiful, changing foliage in the fall, Ontarians are well aware that winter weather is lurking just around the corner.
-Of course, Ontario's winters are absolutely beautiful and provide endless opportunities for outdoor recreation throughout the province—but winter can also create some major problems for homeowners and their bank accounts, especially if they're not fully prepared for the colder months.
+Even when we're splashing around at the lake in the summer or enjoying the beautiful, changing foliage in the fall, Ontarians know that winter weather lurks just around the corner.
+Of course, Ontario's winters are lovely and provide endless opportunities for outdoor recreation throughout the province—but winter can also create some significant problems for homeowners and their bank accounts, especially if they're not fully prepared for the colder months.

-The best way to avoid problems like too-high energy bills and major repair expenses is by winterizing your home.
-By going through a winter home maintenance checklist, you can give yourself the peace of mind that comes with knowing your home is protected against serious winter-related damage—not to mention save yourself quite a bit of money on heating costs.
+Winterizing your home is the best way to avoid high energy bills and significant repair expenses.
+By going through a winter home maintenance checklist, you can give yourself the peace of mind that comes with knowing your home is protected against severe winter-related damage—not to mention save yourself quite a bit of money on heating costs.

 This guide to winterizing your home offers some advice and information about why home winterization is a good idea, along with suggestions on preparing your home for winter.
-We've also included information on preparing for a long absence during the winter for snowbirds who are planning to escape to warmer climes.
+We've also included information on preparing for a long winter absence for snowbirds planning to escape to warmer climates.

-Most Canadians are at least somewhat aware of why winterizing your home is so important, but clearly understanding how completing a winter home maintenance checklist benefits a property and household tends to make people a lot more motivated to get it done.
+Most Canadians are at least somewhat aware of why winterizing your home is so important, but clearly understanding how completing a winter home maintenance checklist benefits a property and household makes people much more motivated to get it done.
 Here are the top three advantages that come along with winterizing your home:

-The best time to handle the task of winterizing your home is well before winter sets in and the snow starts blowing.
-Here are some steps that can make a huge difference to the condition and comfort of your house, and give your bank account a break from high energy costs during cold weather.
+The best time to handle winterizing your home is well before winter sets in and the snow starts blowing.
+Here are some steps that can make a massive difference to the condition and comfort of your house and give your bank account a break from high energy costs during cold weather.

-It comes as a surprise to many homeowners that keeping rain gutters clean and in good shape is one of the most critically important steps you can take to avoid water damage while winterizing your home.
-Gutters collect all the water from the rain and snow melt on your roof and direct it away from your house where it can't cause severe moisture problems.
+It is surprising to many homeowners that keeping rain gutters in good shape is one of the most critically important steps to avoid water damage while winterizing your home.
+Gutters collect all the water from the rain and snow melt on your roof and direct it away from your house, where it can't cause severe moisture problems.
 If your gutters are clogged or broken, those tens of thousands of gallons of water can't be safely disposed of and will end up causing serious issues that can include a leaking roof, a cracked foundation and dozens of other nasty surprises for the exterior and interior of the house.
-While nobody really enjoys the gutter cleaning part of winterizing your home, it's a very simple step to take during the process of winterizing your home that can make a huge difference.
+While nobody enjoys the gutter cleaning part of winterizing your home, it's an effortless step to take during winterizing your home that can make a huge difference.

-In all likelihood, you're not going to be sitting out on your deck, patio or porch in mid-January when the thermostat dips way down below zero.
-But if your patio furniture is sitting out there without you, it's suffering needless wear and tear damage and could become mildewed.
-More importantly, it could cause serious damage to your house, including smashed windows, if it's blown around in a winter storm.
-Take the time while winterizing your home to pack up patio furniture, planters and other items from your deck and store it safely inside or pile it up securely and cover it with a tarp.
+You'll likely not be sitting out on your deck, patio or porch in mid-January when the thermostat dips way below zero.
+But if your patio furniture is sitting without you, it's suffering needless wear and tear damage and could become mildewed.
+More importantly, if blown around in a winter storm, it could cause severe damage to your house, including smashed windows.
+While winterizing your home, pack patio furniture, planters and other items from your deck, store them safely inside, or pile them up securely and cover them with a tarp.
 It's also a good idea to unhook the propane tank from your grill and store both the tank and grill safely.

 Unlike your deck, winter is your fireplace's time to shine.
-There's nothing like getting cozy in front of a roaring fire on a winter's night while the snow drifts down outside.
-But part of winterizing your home is making sure the fireplace and chimney are in safe condition to use, since they've probably been out of commission all summer long.
-Whether you handle it yourself or call a professional chimney sweep, winterizing your home involves making sure the fireplace and chimney are completely free of debris and don't have animals nesting in them.
-Cleaning out the soot and other stuff that may have made its way in there over the summer will reduce the chance of chimney fires and smoke inhalation, and ensure that your fireplace has the ventilation it needs to operate safely.
+There's nothing like getting cozy in front of a roaring fire on a winter night while the snow drifts down.
+But part of winterizing your home is making sure the fireplace and chimney are in a safe condition to use since they've probably been out of commission all summer long.
+Whether you handle it yourself or call a professional chimney sweep, winterizing your home involves ensuring the fireplace and chimney are entirely debris-free and don't have animals nesting in them.
+Cleaning out the soot and other stuff that may have made its way in there over the summer will reduce the chance of chimney fires and smoke inhalation and ensure that your fireplace has the ventilation it needs to operate safely.

-Whether you have a furnace, boiler, heat pump or some other variety of heating system, you're definitely going to need it once the cold winds start blowing so it should be near the top of your priority list when winterizing your home.
+Whether you have a furnace, boiler, heat pump or some other heating system, you will need it once the cold winds start blowing, so it should be near the top of your priority list when winterizing your home.
 Heating system maintenance may include:

-While winterizing your home, it's also important to make sure you have functioning smoke detectors and carbon monoxide detectors (if your system uses natural gas) on every level of your home, particularly near areas where members of your household typically sleep.
+While winterizing your home, it's also essential to ensure you have functioning smoke detectors and carbon monoxide detectors (if your system uses natural gas) on every level of your home, particularly near areas where household members typically sleep.

-Another key step on your winter home maintenance checklist is getting a good look at your roof to make sure it's in decent condition.
-If you're not willing or able to climb a ladder or get into your attic space when you're working on winterizing your home, have a professional take a look around and handle any necessary repairs.
+Another key step on your winter home maintenance checklist is getting a good look at your roof to ensure it's in decent condition.
+If you're not willing or able to climb a ladder or get into your attic space while working on winterizing your home, have a professional look around and handle any necessary repairs.
 If you plan to be away from your home for a winter vacation and will be turning the heat off indoors, consider having heating cables installed on your roof.
-They sit above the eavestroughs and provide enough heat to melt snow and ice along the edge of the roof.
+They sit above the eavestroughs and provide enough heat to melt snow and ice along the roof's edge.
 Heating cables can go a long way towards avoiding potential damage from ice dams that form on soffit boards and attic vents.

-Winter can pose some big problems for your plumbing system if you don't give it a little extra help to stay in good condition while you're winterizing your home.
-Because most of your plumbing is hidden away out of sight, the best way to accomplish that task thoroughly is typically by hiring a professional plumber who has the experience and equipment to detect issues such as hidden leaks or wastewater and freshwater pipes that are not adequately insulated.
+Winter can pose big problems for your plumbing system if you don't give it a little extra help to stay in good condition while winterizing your home.
+Because most of your plumbing is hidden out of sight, the best way to accomplish that task thoroughly is typically by hiring a professional plumber with the experience and equipment to detect issues such as hidden leaks or wastewater and freshwater pipes that need to be adequately insulated.
 There's always some water sitting in pipes, and the liquid in a frozen pipe will expand, putting enormous pressure on the line that causes it to crack.
 Plumbing system maintenance while winterizing your home includes steps such as:

-If you are going to be away for a period of time during the winter, consider leaving your thermostat on and setting it to about 10 degrees, and make sure to leave under-sink cabinet doors open so air can circulate around the pipes.
+If you will be away during the winter, consider leaving your thermostat on and setting it to about 10 degrees, and make sure to leave under-sink cabinet doors open so air can circulate around the pipes.
 That's enough to help prevent freezing pipes but not raise your energy bill too much.

 Like everything else, window units deteriorate over time.
 A damaged window frame can let in air drafts that change the temperature in your house and reduce its energy efficiency, along with excess moisture that causes decay problems such as wood rot.
-Sometimes all it takes is a little caulk while winterizing your home to get it sealed back up so it's capable of preventing heat transfer, but if the damage is serious, window replacement is worth it for the benefits of preventing serious moisture damage and lowering your energy bill.
+Sometimes, all it takes is a little caulk while winterizing your home to seal it back up so it can prevent heat transfer.
+Still, if the damage is severe, window replacement is worth it to avoid serious moisture damage and lower your energy bill.

-Before you board a plane to somewhere where it's permanently summertime, call your Morison Insurance broker to find out more about any requirements your insurance provider may have regarding your absence or winterizing your home.
-You want to make sure your homeowner's insurance is giving you comprehensive coverage for the perils you are most likely to encounter, so it makes sense to find out information such as how often your house sitter is required to stop by your property.
+Call your Morison Insurance broker to learn more about your insurance provider's requirements regarding winterizing your home or if you will be absent during the winter and require snowbird insurance.
+You want to ensure your homeowner's insurance gives you comprehensive coverage for the perils you will most likely encounter.
+Hence, finding information such as how often your house sitter must stop by your property.

 This content is written by our Morison Insurance team.
 All information posted is merely for educational and informational purposes.
 It is not intended as a substitute for professional advice.
 Should you decide to act upon any information in this article, you do so at your own risk.
 While the information on this website has been verified to the best of our abilities, we cannot guarantee that there are no mistakes or errors.